Starting the Executive MBA

 05 May 2017

-Archana and Maria share why they decided to undertake the Executive MBA, the induction activities they got up at the University of Warwick campus and diversity of the cohort.
+Archana and Maria share why they decided to undertake the Executive MBA, the induction activities they got up to and diversity of the cohort.

 "When you’ve been working for a while going back to school can sometimes seem daunting.
 But as the popular saying goes one is never too old to learn and with that in mind I joined the Executive MBA programme at Warwick Business School.